Perfume Making in Seoul, Korea [Sponsored by Trazy]

 The Final Product

 There are a final few steps I have yet to mention.
-After we dripped the essences into the base, Eunji added more perfume base to top the bottle up to be 50ml.
+After we dripped the essences into the base, Eunji added more perfume base to top the bottle up to 50ml.
 Then she had us write on our own bottle labels – we get to name our own perfume!

 It was really a fun experience to do it with hubby.
 He found it enjoyable too!
 Moreover, we could bring home this special gift we made for ourselves.
 With so many permutations to make a perfume, it’s really cool to customise and have our own one-of-a-kind perfume!